hotessy/origin_essen_public/README.md

 * Future work may include some other formalisation for *overlapping* instead leibniz identity (possibly mereology axioms), or a formalisation of the Four Worlds Paradox.

 ## 3. Working Paper
-A working paper for the proofs presented (in S5) may be viewed [here](https://drive.google.com/file/d/10vvm-rPawmxUcBszhSrrpPtIO80sgF0a/view?usp=sharing).
+A working paper for the proofs presented (in S5) can be viewed [here](https://drive.google.com/file/d/10vvm-rPawmxUcBszhSrrpPtIO80sgF0a/view?usp=sharing).